 This 22-quart canner holds five quart-sized jars or 16 pint-sized jars.
 It has an adjustable regulator for 5, 10, or 15 psi.
 Safety features include a reusable over-pressure plug, a locking lid, and a gasket pressure release.

-The Presto 01781 23-Quart Pressure Canner and Cooker is our top choice because it functions both as a pressure canner and a boiling water canner, and it's also easy to use.
-It works great at high altitudes.
+The Presto 01781 23-Quart Pressure Canner and Cooker is our top choice because it functions both as a pressure canner and a boiling water canner, it's easy to use, and it works great at high altitudes.
 If you're looking for something smaller than 23 quarts, try the All American 10.5 Quart Pressure Cooker & Canner.
 It's made of heavy-duty material and doesn't have any gaskets that need replacing.

 What to Look for in a Pressure Canner